Date of Degree

 Copyright 2010 Lei Hua

 Hua, Lei.
-"Spline-based sieve semiparametric generalized estimating equation for panel count data." dissertation, University of Iowa, 2010.
+"Spline-based sieve semiparametric generalized estimating equation for panel count data."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.